 If you want to create SEO friendly products, you need to think of users first.
 Your content strategy should be designed around the user, not the other way round.
 Users, along with context and content should make up your site’s core information architecture.So, next time, don’t start off by thinking what you would want to cover in your blog post or eBook.
 Instead, focus on what type of ideas or solutions your users want or need from a business like yours.
 Produce true SEO friendly content that gives your readers value in every possible way.

 In order to catch the attention of your readers and keep it that way, don’t create content without having a central theme for it.
 Every piece of SEO friendly content has a certain theme that it is written around.

 Why?
 Because you want readers to know what to expect right from the start.
 You want them to have clarity.
 Even if your content has the best and the most relevant information, it’ll fail to give results if it doesn’t deliver in the first few moments.

-And the best way to make sure that’s happening if you don’t have a dedicated staff member is to hire a full service digital marketing agency.
+And the best way to make sure that’s happening if you don’t have a dedicated staff member is to hire a full-service digital marketing company.
 Luckily we can help!
-Set up a free consultation today with one of our team members to see how we can take your SEO and content marketing efforts to the next level.
+Contact us today for a free consultation today with one of our team members to see how we can take your SEO and content marketing efforts to the next level.